kabartolo/launch-school/210_js/basics/notes.md

 **Unlike in Ruby, strings are immutable in Javascript.
 All primitives in Javascript are immutable.** Instead of changing the value itself of a variable, Javascript assigns a *new* value to the variable.
 You must remember to assign the new value to the desired variable.

+* Primitives are passed by value and compared by value.
+* Primitives exist on the stack.

 ```javascript
 a = 'hello';
 a.toUpperCase(); // a new "HELLO" string is returned